uselesstechjunks/leetcode/docs/source/applied/practical/data.rst

 	- Instead of uniform downsampling, select high-confidence false negatives (items that nearly got engagement).
 	- Example: For Amazon product recommendations, products that users hovered over but didn’t click could be treated as hard negatives instead of ignored.
+	- Paper: On the Theories Behind Hard Negative Sampling for Recommendation
 #.
 GANs & Synthetic Data

 	- Generate synthetic training data when positive signals are rare.